MrMenvik/FBLA-INTRO-TO-PROGRAMMING/README.md

     git clone https://github.com/MaanvikP/FBLA-2023-24-Intro-to-Programming.git
     ```

-2. **Run the Program**: Run the project through a suitable development environment or IDE that supports the programming language used for this project (mention the language here).
+2. **Run the Program**: Run the project through a suitable development environment or IDE that supports the programming language used for this project (Python).
 Execute the main file or program to launch the GPA calculator.

 3. **Input Course Information**: Enter your course information, including course names and respective grades.